 Best Life Insurance Rates for Cancer Survivors

-If you have had a past cancer of any kind, Standard or Regular rates are usually going to be the best case rates for which you’ll be approved for.
+If you've had a history of cancer of any kind, Standard or Regular rates are usually going to be the best case rates for which you’ll be approved.
+Table ratings can also apply.

 This is called a "flat extra" premium and it could be added to your policy for any number of years, like 1 year, 5 years, 10 years, etc.